oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab4-full-transportable/full-transportable.md

     TTT
     ```

 6. To be sure, make sure the user we need (and the contents of the source database) do not already exist in our target database.
-The user that exists in the source database (but should not exist in the target database) is TOILETMAP, and the table the schema contains is called TOILETMAP_AUSTRALIA.
+The user that exists in the source database (but should not exist in the target database) is TITANIC, and the table the schema contains is called PASSENGERS.

     First, check to see if the user exists in the target environment: